facebookarchive/Keyframes/index.md

 #### Why Keyframes?

-Keyframes allows teams to deliver scalable, high-quality animations to mobile clients with a highly compressable data file.
+Keyframes allows teams to deliver scalable, high-quality animations to mobile clients with a highly compressible data file.
 Keyframes was initially developed for Reactions, and Facebook is now using Keyframes to drive various animations in different features and products!

 <div align="center">
   <img src="/keyframes/static/images/keyframes-reactions.gif" align="center">